 What: The Oracle Bronto connection allows you to push lists and custom variables to the Bronto marketing automation platform for more targeted behavior-based marketing.
-The connection also allows you to import information into BlueConic.
+The connection also allows you to import information from Bronto into BlueConic.
 The connection supports scheduled batch import and export.

 About BlueConic: BlueConic is a Customer Data Platform that harnesses the data required to power the recognition of an individual at each interaction, and then synchronizes their intent across the marketing ecosystem.
 Click here to learn more.